-2.4.1.2 Other measures There are no other measures (whether available to FSANZ or not) that would be more cost-effective than a food regulatory measure developed or varied as a result of the application.
-2.4.1.3 Any relevant New Zealand standards The relevant standards apply in both Australia and New Zealand.
-There are no relevant New Zealand only Standards.
-2.4.1.4 Any other relevant matters The applicant has submitted applications for regulatory approval of corn line DP915635 to other countries, as listed in Table 2.
-Cultivation in Australia or New Zealand would require independent assessment and approval by the Gene Technology Regulator and New Zealand EPA, respectively.
-Table 2: List of countries to whom applications for regulatory approval of DP915635 have been submitted Country Authority Type of approval sought Status Canadian Food Inspection Agency (CFIA) - Plant Biosafety Office (PBO) Cultivation Approved Canada Health Canada Food Approved Canadian Food Inspection Agency (CFIA) - Animal Feed Division (AFD) Feed Approved Columbia Instituto Columbiano Agropecuario (ICA) Feed Approved Columbia El Instituto Nacional de Vigilancia de Medicamentos y Alimentos (INVIMA) Food Approved European Union European Food Safety Authority (EFSA) Food and Feed Submitted Japan Ministry of Health, Labour and Welfare (MHLW) Food Submitted заран Ministry of Agriculture, Forestry and Fisheries (MAFF) Feed Submitted Taiwan Ministry of Health and Welfare (MOHW); Taiwan Food and Drug Administration (TFDA) Food Approved United States Food and Drug Administration (FDA) Food and Feed Approved United States Department of Agriculture (USDA) Determination of nonregulated status Submitted Other relevant matters are considered below.
+The applicant has submitted applications for regulatory approval of corn line DP915635 to other countries, as listed in Table 2.

+Table 2: List of countries to whom applications for regulatory approval of DP915635 have been submitted

+Country Authority Type of approval sought Status Canadian Food Inspection Agency (CFIA) - Plant Biosafety Office (PBO) Cultivation Approved Canada Health Canada Food Approved Canadian Food Inspection Agency (CFIA) - Animal Feed Division (AFD) Feed Approved Instituto Columbiano Agropecuario (ICA) Feed Approved Columbia El Instituto Nacional de Vigilancia de Medicamentos y Alimentos (INVIMA) Food Approved European Union European Food Safety Authority (EFSA) Food and Feed Submitted Ministry of Health, Labour and Welfare (MHLW) Food Submitted Japan Ministry of Agriculture, Forestry and Fisheries (MAFF) Feed Submitted Taiwan Ministry of Health and Welfare (MOHW); Taiwan Food and Drug Administration (TFDA) Food Approved United States Food and Drug Administration (FDA) Food and Feed Approved 555 United States Department of Agriculture (USDA) Determination of nonregulated status Submitted

+Other relevant matters are considered below.

+2.5.2.
+Subsection 18(1)

-2.4.2.
-Subsection 18(1) FSANZ has also considered the three objectives in subsection 18(1) of the FSANZ Act during the assessment.
-2.4.2.1 Protection of public health and safety FSANZ's assessment did not identify any public health and safety concerns with food derived from corn line DP915635.
-Based on the best available scientific evidence, including detailed studies provided by the applicant, FSANZ's assessment is that food derived from corn line DP915635 is as safe as food derived from other non-GM corn lines.
-2.4.2.2 The provision of adequate information relating to food to enable consumers to make informed choices Existing labelling requirements for GM food will apply to food derived from corn line DP915635 in accordance with the Code to enable informed consumer choice (see Section 2.2.2).
+FSANZ has also considered the three objectives in subsection 18(1) of the FSANZ Act during the assessment.

+2.5.2.1 Protection of public health and safety

+FSANZ's assessment did not identify any public health and safety concerns with food derived from corn line DP915635.
+Based on the best available scientific evidence, including detailed studies provided by the applicant, FSANZ's assessment is that food derived from corn line DP915635 is as safe for human consumption as food derived from conventional non-GM corn lines.

+2.5.2.2 The provision of adequate information relating to food to enable consumers to make informed choices

+Existing labelling requirements for GM food will apply to food derived from corn line DP915635 in accordance with the Code to enable informed consumer choice (see section 2.3.2).

-2.4.2.3 The prevention of misleading or deceptive conduct The provision of DNA sequence information by the applicant (as described in Section 2.2.3) satisfies this objective.
-2.4.3 Subsection 18(2) considerations FSANZ has also had regard to:
+2.5.2.3 The prevention of misleading or deceptive conduct

+The provision of DNA sequence information by the applicant (as described in section 2.3.3) satisfies this objective.

+2.5.3 Subsection 18(2) considerations

+FSANZ has also had regard to:

-the need for standards to be based on risk analysis using the best available scientific evidence FSANZ's approach to the safety assessment of all GM foods applies concepts and principles outlined in the Codex Principles for the Risk Analysis of Foods derived from Biotechnology (Codex, 2009).
+the need for standards to be based on risk analysis using the best available scientific evidence

+FSANZ's approach to the safety assessment of all GM foods applies concepts and principles outlined in the Codex Principles for the Risk Analysis of Foods derived from Biotechnology (Codex, 2009).
 Based on these principles, the risk analysis undertaken for corn line DP915635 used the best scientific evidence available.
 The applicant submitted a comprehensive dossier of quality-assured raw experimental data.
-In addition to the information supplied by the applicant, other available resource material including published scientific literature and general technical information was used in the safety assessment. the promotion of consistency between domestic and international food standards This is not a consideration as there are no relevant international standards.
+In addition to the information supplied by the applicant, other available resource materials including published scientific literature and general technical information were used in the safety assessment.